AUTHOR: BABLI

 While the process of payment transaction processing can vary depending on the method of payment and the parties involved, the fundamental steps typically remain the same.
 Here’s a detailed look at how we process payment transactions:

-If the funds are available, the system authorizes the payment, and the merchant can proceed to the next step.
-The transaction will be declined if the account has insufficient funds or any problems are detected with the customer’s account[5].
+If the funds are available, the system authorises the payment, and the merchant can proceed to the next step.
+The transaction will be declined if the account has insufficient funds or any problems are detected with the customer’s account.

 Authentication